July 27, 2020

 These efforts are only the beginning of ASHA’s advocacy outreach following the release of ASHA’s Advocacy Position for Reopening Schools.
 ASHA is sharing the advocacy position widely on federal, state, and local levels, and looks forward to actively engaging with OSEP in support of ASHA members as new considerations and resources are developed.
 ASHA will continue engaging Congress over potential legislation regarding schools, establish stronger partnerships with allied stakeholders, and create additional resources for ASHA members to use locally.

-email@example.com.
-For questions related to ASHA’s advocacy efforts with Congress, contact Eric Masten, ASHA’s director of federal affairs, education, at
+For questions, contact Eric Masten, ASHA’s director of federal affairs, education, at email@example.com.